What are Veneers?

 External forces from everyday activities like eating are transferred from the veneer onto the strong, rigid structure of the tooth itself, designed by nature and evolution to withstand constant wear and tear.
 For instance, the outer protective enamel layer of a tooth is the hardest substance in the body.

 The solid glass-like properties of porcelain veneers create a surface that can last a very long time.
 Porcelain veneers resist wear resolutely and are impervious to temperature changes such as the coldest milkshake or hottest cup of coffee.
+Universal Smiles Dentistry adds that another benefit of veneers is that they look completely natural and can enhance the appearance of your smile.

 Besides durability, porcelain veneers offer several other benefits.
 The way veneers mimic the light-reflecting properties of natural teeth can make dark teeth appear lighter.
 Furthermore, veneers provide a stronger, more aesthetic alternative to basic tooth bonding.